Classic creme brulee is the perfect sweet ending to your Valentine’s Day meal or to any special meal you make at home. It’s one of our favorites!

 Combine egg yolks and sugar in a bowl and beat until pale yellow and thick.
 Place a fine mesh sieve over the bowl and strain the cream mixture into the egg mixture.
 Whisk until smooth.

 Place a paper towel (this keeps the ramekins from slipping) on the bottom of a baking pan large enough to hold the two ramekins.
-Set the ramekins on the paper towel then fill each ramekin with even amounts of the custard mixture.
+Set the ramekins on the paper towel (to prevent slipping) then fill each ramekin with even amounts of the custard mixture.

 Pour the boiling water into the pan to come halfway up the side of the ramekin, being careful not to splash any water into the mixture.
-Bake until custards are set but still slightly loose in the center, about 25 minutes.
-Allow to cool in the pan for 15 minutes then transfer to a wire rack to cool to room temperature.
+Bake approximately 25 minutes or until set but still slightly loose in the center.
+Remove from oven and allow to cool in the pan for 15 minutes then transfer to a wire rack to cool to room temperature.
 Place in the refrigerator for 2 hours to cool completely.

 Once the custards have cooled, sprinkle the top evenly with sugar.
 Using a blow torch or kitchen torch, carefully brown the top to caramelize the sugar to form a hard candy coating.
 Allow to cool before serving.